dstein64/vim-startuptime/README.md

 ## Documentation

-Documentation can be accessed with either
+Documentation can be accessed with either:

 ```vim
 :help startuptime
 ```

-or
+or:

 ```vim
 :StartupTime --help